criblio/cribl_sdk_python_fafo/docs/models/sharditeratorstart.md

 # ShardIteratorStart

-Location at which to start reading a shard for the first time.
+Location at which to start reading a shard for the first time

 ## Values